TalApelfeld/Chordify/README.md

 # Chordify
 "Chordify" is a web app designed to help you learn guitar basics efficiently in 30 days.
-The app teaches you notes, offers interactive quizzes, and creates personalized learning plans.
-Additionally, it features a robust search function to explore and learn various guitar songs, making your learning experience comprehensive and tailored to your needs.
+The app teaches you the basic chords of a guitar, offers interactive quizzes, and creates personalized learning plans.
+Additionally, it features a robust search function to explore and learn various guitar songs by lyrics and chords, making your learning experience comprehensive and tailored to your needs.

 ## Table of Contents
 - [Usage](#usage)